 How to Get Started

 Starting meditation can be a bit daunting — the idea of meditation for beginners can be foreign if now downright intimidating.
 But now might be the perfect time to forge ahead with the practice.
 Research shows that cutting through the mental static and focusing your mind this way helps alleviate stress and anxiety, slows aging, improves your attention span — and can even act as a sleep aid.
 And who doesn't need help with all of the above right now?

-That said, for something so simple (what's more straightforward than, say, concentrating on your own breath?), meditation can take effort.
+For something so simple (what's more straightforward than, say, concentrating on your own breath?), meditation can take effort.
 Sitting still, as is often involved, isn't necessarily as easy as it sounds.
 And try to focus on a singular phrase or idea can be tedious for minds used to wandering at will.
 And then there's the need to sort out what exactly, you're even trying to do.

 People often think that it's about having only beautiful thoughts or peaceful states.
 Meditation is about finding the true self within.

 Say, for instance, you've been taking in a steady stream of news.
 Your mind — no surprise — becomes fixed on all the many what-ifs, such as: What if life never returns to normal?
 Life becomes very difficult when you are constantly being pulled by your mind in different negative or even positive directions.

 Once you find your true self within, you just exist as your most happy and stable mind and you are no longer pulled by the emotions of the events.
 This is true happiness when there are no stress, anxieties or worries in the mind, even when things happen as they normally would.
 We must eliminate the unnecessary clutter in the mind.
 Here is a perfect video that describes why humans have stress and anxieties.